elahevakili/elahevakili/README.md

 - 👋 Hi, I’m @elahevakili
-- 👀 I’m interested in front-end
+- 👀 I’m interested in full-stack
 - 🌱 I’m currently learning javascropt
-- 💞️ I’m looking to collaborate on ineternship as a front-end developer
+- 💞️ I’m looking to collaborate on ineternship as a front-end developer,back-end developer,IT and Mobile programming

 <!---